deeProbabilism/Multi-Country-Macro-Finance/README.md

-# A-Probabilistic-Solution-to-High-Dimensional-Continuous-Time-Macro-and-Finance-Models
+# Multi-Country Macro-Finance

-This repository contains code and experiments for solving high-dimensional continuous-time macroeconomic and finance models using probabilistic approaches.
+This repository contains code and experiments for solving the multi-country macro-finance example with the deep learning-based BSDE approach.
+The detailed exposition of the example can be found in Section 3 of the paper titled "The Probabilistic Solution of High-Dimensional Continuous-Time Macro and Finance Models" by Ji Huang.

 ## Features